climatebrad/publify/README.md

 1. Unzip Publify archive
 2. Rename database.yml.yourEngine as database.yml
 3. Edit database.yml to add your database name, login and password.
+4. Navigate to the publify directory and run the following commands to start up a default Publify instance.

 ```bash
 $ bundle install